 Andrea joined the CTRC&D team in September 2017.
-Andrea brings a background in government and private industry, with several years planning and building marketing and promotion.
-Related experience working for business and government in Southeastern Connecticut includes drafting proposals and bid packages as well as workshop and meeting coordination.
-She is well versed in social media and website development and management, grants coordination, organizational effectiveness building, and bookkeeping.
-She is most eager to put her experience to work to help Connecticut communities achieve sustainability.
+She brings a background in government and private industry, with several years planning and building marketing and promotion.
+Dubbed a renaissance woman, she is well versed in social media, marketing, website development and management, finance, and business development.
+An avid outdoorswoman and nature-lover, Andrea volunteers with her local land trust as a land steward and actively promotes climate resiliency.
+She is currently finishing up her Environmental Studies degree at the University of Connecticut, and is most eager to put her experience to work to help Connecticut communities achieve sustainability.

 Born and raised in Kansas, she harbors a passion for agriculture and rural prosperity.
 She recently moved to rural Connecticut with her best friend, Joe, and their fur-baby, Virgil.
-In her spare time, she enjoys hiking, traveling, or unwinding at a local brew pub.
+In her spare time, she can be found hiking, traveling, or unwinding at a local pub.